-Jackson College has regularly offered late-start, seven-week classes and has experience in this design.
+Jackson College has regularly offered late-start, 7-week classes and has experience in this design.
 We have already started offering more seven-week classes.
-Some classes will remain in a 15-week format, but by fall 2019, a wide majority of our courses will be run in a seven-week format.
-This is so students have the best chance of realizing the benefits of seven-week terms.
+Some classes will remain in a 15-week format, but by fall 2019, a wide majority of our courses will be run in a 7-week format.
+This is so students have the best chance of realizing the benefits of 7-week classes.

 What would a student’s schedule look like?

-Typically, a student enrolled in all seven-week classes will be in class for the same amount of time as if he/she were enrolled in all 15-week classes.
+Typically, a student enrolled in all 7-week classes will be in class for the same amount of time as if he/she were enrolled in all 15-week classes.
 We will be offering more hybrid course options that will offer a combination of face-to-face and online instruction.
 There will be a one-week break between seven-week classes.
-Note: Students can be in a combination of seven-week and 15-week classes.
+Note: Students can be in a combination of 7-week and 15-week classes.

 Snapshot of Fall 2019 Semester